cjphawes/multiple-choice-quiz/TESTING.md

 - **Home Page Testing**

   - Play Now CTA Button:
-    - What to expect - When the user hovers over the **Play Now** button, the user should see the border disappear and the background turn to an orange/red gradient color.
+    - What to expect - When the user hovers over the play now button, the user should see the border disappear and the background turn to an orange/red gradient color.
+Upon clicking the button it should start the game.
     - Testing: ![GIF of play btn test](/documentation-assets/doc-gifs/play-btn-test.gif)
-    - The result - The feature acted as designed, it removed the border and changed the background color to orange/red gradient color.
+    - The result - The feature acted as designed, it removed the border and changed the background color to orange/red gradient color, as well as starting the game for the user.

 - **Game Container Testing**